-Why You Need a Sacramento Dog Bite Attorney for Canine Inflicted Injuries
+Why You Need a Roseville Dog Bite Attorney for Canine Inflicted Injuries

 There are about 60 million dogs in the United States, most of which are lovable pets.
 Unfortunately, they can sometimes bite, and, according to the Centers for Disease Control, the number of canine injuries requiring medical attention has been steadily rising.
 Nearly 5 million Americans every year are injured and approximately 800,000 of these bites require medical care.
 A large majority of the victims are children, who are often bitten on the face.